sanianixon/Rock-Paper-Scissors/README.md

 ## ✨ Features

-- 🖐️ Real-time hand gesture detection
-- 🤖 AI-powered Rock, Paper, Scissors gameplay
+- 🎮 Interactive Rock, Paper, Scissors gameplay
-- 📷 Webcam-based interaction
-- ⚡ Instant gesture recognition
-- 🎮 Touch-free user experience
+- 🤖 AI opponent with automatic move generation
-- 📊 Automatic winner detection
+- ⚡ Instant winner detection
+- 🔄 Play unlimited rounds
-- 🎨 Clean and interactive interface
+- 🎨 Simple and user-friendly interface
-- 🚀 Fast real-time performance using OpenCV
+- 🏆 Displays game results after every round

 ---

 ## 🛠️ Tech Stack

 - Python
-- OpenCV
-- MediaPipe
+- Tkinter (or Pygame if that's what you used)
-- NumPy
+- Random Module

 ---

 ## 🚀 How It Works

 1. Launch the application.
-2. The webcam starts capturing live video.
-3. MediaPipe detects and tracks your hand landmarks.
-4. The AI recognizes whether your gesture represents:
+2. Select either:
    - ✊ Rock
-   - ✋ Paper
+   - 📄 Paper
-   - ✌️ Scissors
+   - ✂️ Scissors
-5. The computer randomly selects its move.
+3. The AI randomly chooses its move.
+4. The game compares both selections.
-6. The winner is determined instantly and displayed on the screen.
+5. The winner is displayed instantly.
+6. Continue playing as many rounds as you'd like.

 ---